formkiq/parima/README.md

 Parima is set up to handle multiple versions of a website and easily switch between them.
 This CloudFormation parameter control which version of the website is active.
 By default a **v1** version is created.
 This means that you need to upload all your website contents to the **v1** directory inside of S3.

 Creating a **v2** version of your website is very easy.
 Upload your website contents to a **v2** directory and then run the CloudFormation script and specify **v2** in the **WebsiteVersion** parameter.
 This will tell CloudFront to serve files in the **v2** directory.
 If you want to switch baack to **v1**, just run the CloudFormation again and specify **v1** as the **WebsiteVersion**.
 Running CloudFormation to update will not overwrite any of your existing files.

+### Caching
+The Caching Stategy used: Managed-CachingDisabled, Managed-CachingOptimized, Managed-CachingOptimizedForUncompressedObjects, see https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/using-managed-cache-policies.html for more detail description.

+### DeploymentType
+The type of website deployment to use.
+- static - The website deployed is static and no special logic or build process is required.
+- Hugo0.76.3 - Build the website using Hugo 0.76.3 before deployed.

 ### HostedZone & DomainName (Optional)
 By default, CloudFront generates a random URL to access your website, such as https://*abcdefg99*.cloudfront.net.